-The OU-3 Interim ROD did not include CDA Lake in the Selected Remedy nor is there a remedy identified in the proposed Upper Basin ROD amendment that is scheduled to be finalized by 2011.
+The OU-3 Interim ROD did not include CDA Lake in the Selected Remedy nor is there a remedy identified in the proposed Upper Basin ROD amendment.
 The OU-3 Interim ROD anticipated that the State, Tribe, federal agencies, and local governments would implement a Lake Management Plan (LMP) outside the CERCLA (Superfund) process using separate regulatory authorities.